-The Board of Trustees appoints a Chairperson, Treasurer and Secretary.
+The Board of Trustees appoints a Chair/Co-Chairs, Treasurer and Secretary.
 The Treasurer and Secretary are the 'official jobs'.
-However, all Trustees have jobs to do to keep Communication Matters running and to enable it to carry out all its activities, e.g. administering and vetting grant applications, organising the annual National AAC Conference, reviewing and selecting the papers to be presented at the conference.
+However, all Trustees have jobs to do to keep Communication Matters running and to enable it to carry out all its activities, e.g. administering and vetting grant applications, organising the annual International AAC Conference, reviewing and selecting the papers to be presented at the conference.

-The Board of Trustees usually meets four times a year, including one meeting just before the National AAC Conference.
-We try to hold the meetings at venues which are easy for the majority of Trustees to get to.
-Recently the meetings have been in Leeds.
+The Board of Trustees usually meets four times a year, including one meeting just before the International AAC Conference.
+These meetings are held at the University of Leeds.
 As well as these face-to-face meetings, we communicate with each other frequently by email, letter and phone.
 There's a lot to do to keep Communication Matters running smoothly!

 The current Board Of Trustees (November 2018)

 Trustees follow 'Best Practice' guidelines in all their activities for the charity.
 Here are some of the main guidelines:

 Members can log-in to read the full set of guidelines in the Members' Area.

 CM Office Staff and Other Roles